 There are, indeed, few merrier spectacles than that of many windmills bickering together in a fresh breeze over a woody country; their halting alacrity of movement, their pleasant business, making bread all day with uncouth gesticulation; their air, gigantically human, as of a creature half alive, put a spirit of romance into the tamest landscape.Robert Louis Stevenson

 The Dutch Netherlands is as synonymous with windmills as France is with wine.
 Most of the iconic photos of windmills are from this area of the world; however, you will find windmills in many other countries across the globe.
 The Kinderdijk Windmills were on the last leg of an ambitious seven-country tour.
 It included Iceland, Sweden, Denmark, Germany, Luxembourg, Belgium, and the Netherlands.
 With our limited time, we knew we had to include windmills or miss out on an essential piece of Dutch history.
-The research led us to Kinderdijk and what a great choice it was.
+The research led us to Kinderdijk, which was a great choice.

 The History of the Windmills